 |Maximum Power Output||Estimated Annual Operational Costs|

 Generally speaking, hydropower systems are reliable in the long-term.
 The biggest maintenance task is keeping the intake screen clear of debris, particularly during the autumn period or after heavy rain.
 Even outside of these periods it is a surprising just how much debris there is in flowing water.
-Smaller hydro systems up to around 25 kW can have manually-raked intake screens, though many owners still opt for automatic systems.
+Smaller hydro systems up to around 25 kW can have manually-raked intake screens, though many owners still opt for automatic screen cleaning systems, such as the travelling screens manufactured by our sister company, GoFlo Screens.
 Larger systems will invariably have automatically-raked systems or in the case of high-head sites a self-cleaning coanda intake screen is often used.
 Archimedean screws are slightly different because they can operate with intake screens with a wide bar-spacing (up to 100 mm) which allows a lot of the small debris to pass straight through the system reducing the amount of screen cleaning required, though larger debris will still get caught on the screen and will need to be removed either manually or automatically.